Paula-Moraga/SpatialEpiApp/inst/SpatialEpiApp/helpabout.md

 To cite **SpatialEpiApp** in publications use:

 Paula Moraga (2017), SpatialEpiApp: A Shiny web application for the analysis of spatial and spatio-temporal disease data.
-Spatial and Spatio-temporal Epidemiology.
+Spatial and Spatio-temporal Epidemiology, 23:47-57
 DOI: https://doi.org/10.1016/j.sste.2017.08.001